 Invoice Factoring

-Invoice factoring involves selling your accounts receivable to a third party at a discount in exchange for immediate cash.
+Invoice factoring involves selling some or all of your accounts receivable to a third party at a small discount in exchange for immediate cash.

 The cash flow provided by invoice factoring is not a loan but an advance on your invoices, so it doesn’t incur debt.
-However, it can be more expensive in the long run than a low-interest term loan and is suited for immediate cash flow needs rather than capital investment.
+However, it can be more expensive in the long run than a low-interest term loan so invoice factoring is better suited for immediate cash flow needs rather than capital investment.

 The Verdict on Business Term Loans